webonyx/graphql-php/docs/security.md

 GraphQL::executeQuery(/*...*/);
 ```

 This will set the rule globally.
-Alternatively you can provide validation rules [per execution](executing-queries/#custom-validation-rules).
+Alternatively you can provide validation rules [per execution](executing-queries.md#custom-validation-rules).

 # Disabling Introspection

-This is a PHP port of [graphql-disable-introspection](https://github.com/helfer/graphql-disable-introspection).
-It is a separate validation rule which prohibits queries that contain **__type** or **__schema** fields.
+[Introspection](http://graphql.org/learn/introspection/) is a mechanism for fetching schema structure.
+It is used by tools like GraphiQL for autocompletion, query validation, etc.

 Introspection is enabled by default.
+It means that anybody can get full description of your schema by
+sending special query containing meta fields **__type** and **__schema** .

+If you are not planning to expose your API to general public, it makes sense to disable this feature.

+GraphQL PHP provides you separate validation rule which prohibits queries that contain
-To disable it, add following validation rule:
+**__type** or **__schema** fields.
+To disable introspection, add following rule:

 ```php
 <?php